salma-emara/aps105-book/textbook/chapters/chapter03-decision-making/multiple-conditions.md

 **How do we check for these multiple conditions?** We can use logical/boolean operators to combine multiple conditions.
 For example, "and" can be written as `&&`.
 Hence, `(14 <= age <= 16)` can be correctly written as `(age >= 14 && age <= 16)`.

 One way to extend our program is extending the block executed if the age is 14 or higher.
 There, we can check if the age is between 14 and 16.
 If it is, we need to print an extra warning message stating that it is only permissible to work outside of school hours.
 To extend our program, we write the highlighted code segment.
+We will improve it in the next section in {ref}`nested-if`.

 **Code**
 ```{code-block} c